voostindie/sprox/README.markdown

 ```

 There's nothing special about this class.
 It's just a POJO.
 The magic is at the `countEntry` method.
 It's annotated with `@Node("entry")`.
 This tells Sprox to call this method whenever it encounters that node in the feed.
 Here we just increment a counter.
 Once the feed is processed completely, the counter will be equal to the total number of entries in the feed.

+> By the way: if the method `countEntry` was named `entry` instead, then the `@Node` annotation wouldn't need a value.
+Sprox would use the name of the method as the name of the node.

 Now we need to use this controller with some XML.
 Here's a JUnit test method (from class `FeedEntryCounterTest`) that does just that: